etf-validator/etf-webapp-docker/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)

-Docker image of the etf web application.
+Docker image of the ETF web application.
 ETF is an open source testing framework for testing geo network services and data.
 The image is based on the official jetty image.